BergelsonLab/EAFtoTXT/README.md

 * Which speaker talked the most (cumulatively)?
 * Which speaker had the most **non-speaking** turns (where instead of any annotations, there is only `0.`)?

-### Level 4:

-Turns out, we would like to keep track of each annotation in the eaf!
-Create a database (e.g. sqlite) and an appropriate scheme to track annotations such that we can uniquely identify each annotation.
-To be more specific, whenever someone uses your script from the previous levels, the script should, in addition to the previous tasks, register each annotation in the database.
-Ideally, we would like to be able to query this database for useful information, so write a few examples (e.g. query all annotations above a certain duration from a specific file.).
-This task is intentionally somewhat vague: we are more interested in your general thought process at arriving a solution and attention to detail in a solid implementation than an exact answer to a simple problem.
-It's ok to make assumptions, but do provide your reasoning.
-As a simple example of solid implementation, your script should absolutely be able to handle being run on the same file twice.
-Feel free to use any technologies you are familiar with, but sqlite is suggested since it might be easier to work with.
-There are two eaf files, but feel free to find/generate your own examples!

 ## Submission